Do Your Kids Have Allergies? Check Out These Tips for Parents.

 In order to avoid the food your child is allergic to, it is essential to understand how to read food labels properly.
 First of all, if you find a product that doesn’t have an ingredient list, then don’t buy it.
 It isn’t worth the risk.
 If you are confused by the packaging and ingredients, don’t be afraid to call the company and ask about their ingredients and manufacturing practices.
 Encourage your kids to do the same when they are with you, this will get them into the habit of checking labels properly.
 One of the biggest steps you can take is getting to know the allergen inside and out, this will improve your ability to find it.

-Like what you see and what to get more keep well tips from our Wello Nurse Practitioners?
+Want to get more keep well tips from our Wello Nurse Practitioners?